Evidence Summary (Updated 2022)

-The consensus following the expert group in April was that group physical activity if preferred by the individual can reduce social isolation.
-Meta-analyses of 5 RCTs comparing exercise to the usual care showed a non-statistically significant moderate effect on the social Quality of Life domain (SMD=0.28, 95% CI -0.13 to 0.71, p = 0.18)16.
+The consensus following the expert group opinion in April 2018 was that group physical activity if preferred by the patient can reduce social isolation.
+Meta-analyses of 5 RCTs comparing exercise to the usual care showed a non-statistically significant moderate effect on the social Quality of Life domain (SMD=0.28, 95% CI -0.13 to 0.71, p = 0.18).(33)

 Strength of recommendation

 There is limited evidence that physical activity improves social outcomes.
 The expert group re-iterated that participation in group activities is only recommended if it is the patient’s choice but peer support programmes are a positive way to encourage physical activity and reap the benefits.

 - Archer T, Josefsson T, Lindwall M. Effects of Physical Exercise on Depressive Symptoms and Biomarkers in Depression.
 CNS Neurol Disord – Drug Targets.
 2015 Jan 26;13(10):1640–53.